Introduction

 1. Create a directory in which you will keep the Minecraft server files

-• The .env file allows us to specify variables which we can use across the build process.
+• The .env file allows us to specify variables used in the build process.

 CONTAINER_NAME=minecraft-server